- Scientific name: Alopias vulpinus

 Thresher sharks are hunted both commercially and by sport anglers.
 They have a wide range of commercial uses – the flesh is highly prized to eat, the skin can be made into leather, the fins used for shark fin soup and the oil from the liver is also valuable.
 They are caught on long-lines and in static nets, while a small number may be harpooned.
 They are also killed when they get tangled in nets designed to catch other species.
 Anglers on big-game fishing charter boats also target thresher sharks, mostly in the Pacific Ocean.
 The thresher shark is said to be one of the hardest fighting fish in the world meaning that the heaviest gear has to be used.
 The all-time world-wide confirmed record for a rod and line caught thresher shark is 767lb 3oz.
 The thresher was caught off Cape Brett, northern New Zealand, in 1983.

-However, notable thresher sharks have been caught in British waters.
+Notable thresher sharks have been caught in British waters.
 The current record is a thresher of 323lb which was caught by Mr. S. Mills off the coast of Portsmouth in 1982.
-Larger thresher sharks have been caught, but in these conservation-minded times anglers have released the fish rather than killed them to claim a record.
+Larger thresher sharks have been caught, but in these conservation-minded times, anglers have released the fish rather than killed them to claim a record.
 For example a thresher shark estimated at 550lb was caught one mile off the coast of the Isle of Wight in 2013, but it was released back into the sea and not retained to claim the record.
 Similarly two thresher sharks weighing in excess of 250lb were caught within days of each other off the Welsh coast in summer 2015, and again returned to the sea alive, as was a 368lb thresher shark caught off the coast of Cornwall in August 2016.
+In July 2018 a 295lb thresher shark was caught and released off the Welsh coast, and the following month a thresher shark was spotted breaching (jumping out of the water) off the coast of Devon.

 Biggest Thresher Shark Ever – Caught in British Waters

-Unfortunately the combined fishing of both commercial vessels and recreational anglers has meant that thresher shark numbers have been badly hit, collapsing in some areas.
-This species is now classed as Vulnerable by the IUCN (International Union for the Conservation of Nature).
+Unfortunately, the combination of both commercial fishing and recreational angling has meant that thresher shark numbers have been reduced and collapsed in some areas.
+This species is now classed as Vulnerable by the IUCN (International Union for the Conservation of Nature) with a decreasing population trend.
 The American government has limited fishing for thresher sharks and in some areas, such as off the coast of California, numbers of thresher sharks are thought to be climbing.
-However, measures such as this will need to be adopted everywhere where threshers are present to prevent numbers sliding any further.
+Measures such as this will need to be adopted everywhere where threshers are present to prevent numbers sliding any further.

 Myths about Thresher Sharks